handsontable/handsontable/docs/README-EDITING.md

 * To separate words, use `-`.
 * Use the `.md` file extension.
 The `.vue` extension is disabled.

-### Front matter
+### Frontmatter

-Each Markdown file starts with the following front matter tags:
+Each Markdown file starts with the following frontmatter tags:

 | Tag            | Meaning                                                    | Required |
 |----------------|------------------------------------------------------------|----------|